Tobacco/Smoking Cessation Medications

 A nicotine patch is placed onto your skin and releases nicotine into your bloodstream.
 It maintains an even level of nicotine in your system without tobacco.
 There are a number of nicotine patches available in different strengths and preparations.
 Some generic patches are available at a lower cost.

 Some patches are meant to be worn overnight and others to be removed at bedtime.
 If you do not wear a patch overnight, your blood level of nicotine will be low in the morning.
 When you apply a new patch it takes some time for the nicotine to get into your system.
 If a morning cigarette is important to you, you may need a fast acting NRT, such as the nicotine lozenge when you awaken.

 Learn more about the nicotine patch.

 As you chew nicotine gum, nicotine is released and absorbed by the blood vessels in your mouth.
-Don’t chew this gum like regular gum.
+Do not chew this gum like regular gum.
 Slowly chew the piece of gum a few times until you feel a tingle.
 Then park it between your cheek and gum.
 One piece of gum lasts about 30 minutes.
 Use the nicotine gum on a schedule, such as one piece every one to two hours.
-Don’t wait until you have a strong craving.
+Do not wait until you have a strong craving.